-- > You're unlikely to succeed there are better uses of your time. - > When you win the business, the price is so low you lose money. - > The incumbent can retaliate you end up trading high-margin for low-margin customers. - > Win or lose, you establish a lower price existing customers will want a better deal. - > New customers will use the low price as a benchmark. - > Rivals will use the low price you helped create as a benchmark. - > It doesn't help to give your customers' competitors a better cost position. - > Don't destroy rivals' glass houses.
+- You're unlikely to succeed there are better uses of your time. - > When you win the business, the price is so low you lose money. - > The incumbent can retaliate you end up trading low-margin for high-margin customers. - Win or lose, you establish a lower price existing customers will want a better deal. - > New customers will use the low price as a benchmark. - > Rivals will use the low price you helped create as a benchmark. - It doesn't help to give your customers' competitors a better cost position. - > Don't destroy rivals' glass houses.

-Changing players.
+Changing Players.

-- e.g. Lin paid to bring in an extra player (customer). - e.g. Coke & Pepsi would have paid HSC to become a second supplier. - e.g. McCaw paid to take out a rival bidder (substitutor). - e.g. 3DO Video Games Panasonic, Gold Star, Sanyo, Toshiba cheap complements to 3DO software (See Reading in Folder.)
+- e.g. Lin paid to bring in an extra player (customer). - e.g. Coke & Pepsi would have paid HSC to become a second supplier. - e.g. McCaw paid to take out a rival bidder (substitutor).

+Case: 3DO Video Games (cheap complements)